 At each presentation, Dr. Stewart and I included the findings from the project’s first year of applied research (Dr. Whit Stewart, U of WY, Dr. Thomas Murphy, Montana State University) on sheep internal parasites.
 These findings underscored the facts that internal parasites are indeed a problem for Montana and Wyoming producers and that there is potential for parasite resistance to anthelmintics.

-NCAT conducted four IPM trainings during the summer and fall of 2018.
 These workshops were advertised GotWorms_061218-MT-flyer on NCAT’s list serve, Cooperative Extension list serves, and on the Montana Sheep Message Board.
-Extension agents were asked to complete a survey Cover-letter-to-ag-professional-survey-AK-FINAL-52518-TJ-UTAH , Ag-professional-questionnaire-dft-AK-FINAL-21218 of producer awareness concerning Barber Pole Worm infection.

 The training curriculum Curriculum-for-IPM-Train-the-trainer-Workshop-Session1Curriculum-for-IPM-Train-the-trainer-Workshop-Session1 guided the two hour classroom lecture.

-Classroom instruction was followed by two hours of FAMACHA scoring and a grazing walk demonstrating grazing practices to limit ingestion of parasite larvae.
+Classroom instruction was followed by one to two hours of FAMACHA scoring and a grazing walk demonstrating grazing practices to limit ingestion of parasite larvae.

-At each of these trainings, a rich discussion was prompted by producers who were having problems with Barber Pole Worm.
+At each of these workshops a rich discussion was prompted by producers that were having problems with the Barber Pole Worm.
 We were able to provide answers to their queries and outline both remedial and proactive responses to Barber Pole Worm infection.

 To date, there has been little applied research in the Inter Mountain West concerning the presence of Barber Pole Worm infection or it’s resistance to anthelmintics.
 Drs.
 Stewart’s and Murphy’s findings during the first year of applied research is attached Report-Year-1-Field-Research-EW17-011WS-FINAL-121817.
 In essence, the study found significant presence of Barber Pole infection in the flocks surveyed and parasite resistance to one of the most common anthelmintics, Benzimidazole.
 There was moderate resistance to Levamisol and Ivermectin and no resistance to Moxidectin.
 These results indicate that dewormer resistance is occurring and perhaps increasing; however, there is opportunity to put into place Integrated Parasite Management strategies for positive impacts.